Raku/intellij-ide-plugin/tools/p6-grammar-to-idea/README.md

 * Signatures containing scalar dynamic variables (`token bar($*FOO) { }`)
 * Passing string and integer literal arguments (single quoted strings only)

+The following rule names are built-in and special:

+* `start-token` - expects to be called with a string argument, specifying the name of the token that starts here
+* `end-token` - expects to be called with a string argument, specifying the name of the token that ends here

 Todo:
 * Character class ranges
 * Some MARKER equivalent